 Before you can experience the joy that comes from helping make a child’s fondest wish come true, you will be required to attend a volunteer training session.
-Typically held on a Saturday every other month at varying locations throughout the state.
-The first two hours of training are for those that wish to engage in events support, Wishing Place opportunities or outreach.
-After the first two hours if you do not wish to engage in wishgranting volunteering you may leave and be considered a trained volunteer.
-For those that wish to engage in wishgranting you will stay and get an in-depth training on the MAW paperwork.
-Upon completing the training, Wishgranting volunteers will be teamed with a more experienced “mentor” volunteer who will accompany them on several wish family visits and serve as a teacher and guide as they complete their Wishgranting training.
+Trainings will be approximately 3 hours in length being held during evening or weekend hours at the Samuel & Josephine Wishing Place.
+The first part of training are for those that wish to engage in Events support, Wishing Place opportunities or Outreach.
+The second part of the training will be specific to wish granting.
+For those that wish to engage in wish granting you will be required to stay for the duration of the training.
+We will provide an in-depth training on the different aspects of wish granting along with reviewing all of the paperwork that is required during an initial visit with the family.
+Upon completing the training, wish granting volunteers will be teamed with a more experienced “mentor” volunteer who will accompany them on several wish family visits to serve as a teacher and guide as they complete their wish granting training.

-In order to remain a volunteer in good standing with Make-A-Wish, it is necessary for volunteers to be an active participant in Make-A-Wish activities.
-Active volunteers must commit to attending one mandatory continuing education training session annually, in addition to participating in two Make-A-Wish related activities per year- be they Wishgranting, Fundraising, Outreach or Administrative support.
+In order to remain a volunteer in good standing with Make-A-Wish® New Jersey, it is necessary for volunteers to be an active participant in Make-A-Wish New Jersey activities.
+Active volunteers must commit to attending one mandatory continuing education training session annually, in addition to participating in two Make-A-Wish related activities per year- be it Wish Granting, Fundraising, Outreach or Administrative support.